Baryonic Feedback across Halo Mass: Impact on the Matter Power Spectrum: Summary and Discussion

+The slope of the gas profile as a function of halo mass (governed by parameter $M_{\rm{c}}$) and the distance out to which gas is ejected ($r_{\rm{ej}}$) are important parameters in baryonification models.
+Our results provide insight into the distance out to which feedback is efficient in redistributing matter around halos of different masses, thus they may be useful in informing these parameters.

+Additionally, our finding of negligible cross-correlations between baryonic feedback from halos in different mass bins in the suppression of the matter power spectrum supports the halo-by-halo treatment of the baryonification methods, with cross correlations only potentially stemming from the 2-halo term, which contains no dependence on baryonic physics.
+We also show that the contribution of filaments is greatly sub-dominant to that of halos, however, as greater precision is demanded by ever-improving datasets, the inclusion of filaments into future baryonification schemes may become worthwhile.

-\cite{vanloon_2023} present a "resummation" model (implemented and expanded upon in \cite{vandaalen_2025}) for the suppression of matter clustering due to baryonic effects.
-This model uses the baryon fractions within halos of a given mass to an estimated suppression of the matter power spectrum.
-Using simulations they shows that the expected mass deficit within spherical overdensity regions of radii $R_{\rm{200m}}$ and $R_{\rm{500c}}$ due to the expulsion by baryonic effects can be used to predict the power spectrum suppression.
+Measurements of baryonic effects from visible tracers (e.g. FRBs, SZ) will be essential in calibrating the aforementioned modeling for cosmological analysis. \cite{vanloon_2023} present a ``resummation" model (implemented and expanded upon in \cite{vandaalen_2025}) for the suppression of matter clustering due to baryonic effects.
+This model uses the baryon fractions within halos of a given mass to estimate suppression of the matter power spectrum.
+In parallel to our results, they show with hydrodynamical simulations that the expected mass deficit within spherical overdensity regions of radii $R_{\rm{200m}}$ and $R_{\rm{500c}}$ due to the expulsion by baryonic effects can be used to predict the power spectrum suppression.
 Such models, while computationally expensive, offer robust non-parametric treatment of baryonic effects using visual tracers that will become even more precise with upcoming next-generation surveys and can be used in combination with lensing to jointly constrain cosmological parameters as well as baryonic feedback effects.